artexmg/rockstars-setup/docs/source/installputty.rst

     Keep moving the mouse!

-once the key is created, you can secure it adding a passphrase (simple put, a password).
+once the key is created, you can secure it by adding a passphrase (simple put, a password).
 This is not required, but it is a good practice.
-Do not forget it as it will be used later in the process to connect to the remote server.
+Do not forget what the password is, as it will be used later in the process to connect to the remote server.

 .. figure:: ./images/keygen_3.png
     :alt: alt textt